Annual Compliance Checklist for Companies in India

 - Private limited company: The compliance to be adhered by the Private Limited Company are as follows:

 - Appointing an Auditor: Now, this auditor will be appointed for 5 years and the form to be filed for this purpose will be ADT-1.

 - Statutory Audit of Accounts: The Company will have to maintain and prepare its accounts.
 These accounts are to be audited by a chartered accountant.
 This would happen each financial year.
 Once the accounts are audited, the report is provided to the registrar for filing.

 - Annual Return filing: This is a return that has to be filed within 60 days of holding an annual board meeting.
 The form will be MGT-7.

 - Filing the AOC-4: In this form, the financial statements are filed that will include the balance sheet along with the profit and loss account.
-This form is to be filled within 30 days of holding the general board meeting.
+This form is to be filed within 30 days of holding the general board meeting.

 - Holding an annual general meeting: An Annual general meeting or the AGM is to be held every year as part of the annual compliance.
-This meeting is to be held within 6 months from the end of financial year.
+This meeting is to be held within 6 months from the end of the financial year.